-Unlike regular ecommerce sites, Alibaba does not have a shopping cart where you can add the products you want to buy.
-What you can do on Alibaba is search for the product you want and get in touch with the supplier more discussion about your order.
+Unlike ordinary ecommerce sites, Alibaba does not have a shopping cart where you can add the products you want to buy.
+What you can do on Alibaba is search for the product you want and get in touch with the supplier for more discussion about your order.

-You can search for product using a photo or by directing typing a search term in the search bar and hit enter or go.
+You can search for a product using a photo or by directly typing a search term in the search bar and hit enter or go.